 From a tracking and data fusion perspective, ATIF has three primary benefits.

 First, ATIF improves track continuity.
 This means that it helps users maintain target track longer by associating contacts and track fragments from multiple sources.
 This substantially improves decision-makers’ situational estimation by reducing the number of track fragments that an analyst needs to interpret.

-Second, ATIF improves state estimates.
-Target classifications are improved through fusion of classification information across intelligence sources and over time.
+Second, ATIF improves kinematic state estimates.
 For example, MTI-based mover tracks can be provided with target classification information by association to SIGINT or IMINT tracks that are far easier to classify.
-Kinematic state estimates are also improved by fusion of kinematic information across source and over time.
-For example, SIGINT tracks can be associated with MTI and IMINT tracks, significantly improving knowledge of the SIGINT intercept origins.
+Estimates of their kinematic state – their measured motion – are also improved by fusion of kinematic information across source and over time.
+For example, SIGINT tracks can be associated with MTI and IMINT tracks, which significantly improves knowledge of where the SIGINT intercept originated.

 Third, ATIF improves target identification.
 Target classifications improve through the fusion of classification information across intelligence sources and over time.
 ATIF has a flexible attribution fusion system for using identification features, types, behavior models, and machine learning to create fused identification.

 Evolving development for an expanded range of uses